radsungura/alx-system_engineering-devops/0x16-api_advanced/README.md

-#0x16.
+# 0x16.
 API advanced

-0. How many subs?
-1. Top Ten
-2. Recurse it!
-100. Count it!
+0. Write a function that queries the Reddit API and returns the number of subscribers